harshkasyap/harshkasyap.github.io/adverts.md

 title: Positions Available
 ---

-# 💼 Open Intern Positions
+# 💼 Closed Intern Positions [New positions will be open soon in Private ML and GenAI, Data Privacy and Security soon]

 <div class="job-grid">